openfaas/docs/docs/reference/profiles.md

 It defines:

 * A new namespace for functions called `restricted-fn`, which has been labeled with `pod-security.kubernetes.io/enforce: restricted`
-* A new Profile called `restricted` which sets the Pod Security Context to use `RuntimeDefault` and `runAsNonRoot: true`
+* A new Profile called `restricted` which sets the Pod Security Context to use `RuntimeDefault` and `runAsNonRoot: true` - any name can be used, or you could update an existing Profile that you're already using
 * A function called `env` which uses the `restricted` Profile

 ```yaml